Essential Year-End Estate and Inheritance Tax Planning After Losing a Spouse

 As the year draws to a close, several important deadlines loom for estate administration:

-If an estate tax return (Form 706) is required, it's generally due nine months after the date of death.
+If an estate tax return (Form 706) is required—or if you want to elect portability—it's generally due nine months after the date of death.
 However, an automatic six-month extension is available if requested before the due date.

 For estates where tax is due, it's crucial to note that while filing can be extended, payment cannot.
 Interest will accrue on any unpaid tax, so it's vital to estimate and pay any expected estate tax by the original due date.